Investigators: Late Ohio State team doctor abused 177 men

 “We hope that the report will force OSU to take responsibility for its failure to protect young students,” he said.
 “If OSU refuses to take responsibility, we will continue with civil litigation and put this in front of a jury for 12 people to judge their actions.”

-As the allegations against him mounted, investigators said, Strauss pleaded with university administrators to keep his job.
-That included sending a letter in 1997 to then-university president Gordon Gee.
-A message seeking comment was left Friday for Gee, now president of West Virginia University.

-Strauss, a well-regarded physician and sports-medicine researcher, was eventually let go as a team doctor and physician at the student health center.
-But he was allowed to retire from a faculty position at the university and received emeritus status, a mark of distinguished service.
-The university said it will revoke the honor.

-No one has publicly defended him, though family members have said they were shocked by the allegations.
+No one has publicly defended Strauss, though family members have said they were shocked by the allegations.

 At least one of the students, a 14-year-old high school wrestler at the time of Strauss’ abuse, told investigators Strauss molested other minors during the course of the doctor’s work with high schools and an Ohio State wrestling camp.
 No other such accounts were included in unredacted portions of the report.

-Neither that congressman, Republican Rep. Jim Jordan, nor any other coaches are mentioned by name in the report.
+A spokesman for Jordan, who was an assistant wrestling coach from 1987 to 1995, said the report showed the congressman did not know about the abuse.

-Most of those claims are part of the lawsuits against Ohio State that are headed to mediation .
+The lawsuits against Ohio State are headed for mediation .
 They seek unspecified damages.

-The U.S. Department of Education’s Office for Civil Rights also is examining whether Ohio State responded “promptly and equitably” to students’ complaints.
+Separately, the U.S. Education Department’s Office for Civil Rights is examining whether Ohio State responded promptly and fairly to students’ complaints.
+The department could cut the university’s federal funding if it is found to have violated civil rights protections.

 Ohio State alumni have said they complained about Strauss as early as the late 1970s, and the university had at least one documented complaint from 1995.